emqxarchive/emqx-docs-en/source/plugins.rst

 `Retainer` module is responsible for storing MQTT retained messages.

 ..
-NOTE:: Released in 2.0-rc.3: https://github.com/emqtt/emq_mod_retainer
+NOTE:: This project has been deprecated in 2.1-beta release.

 Configure Retainer Module
 -------------------------